PermutaTriangle/Tilings/README.rst

 in a gridded permutation then there will be ``k + 1`` gridded permutations that fuse to this gridded permutation.
 Of course, here occurrences of ``0: (0, 0)`` is going to be equal to the size of the gridded permutation, but in general, the points that need to be counted might not cover the whole tiling.
-For example, the following rule can be used within specification to enumerate ``Av(123)``
+For example, the following rule was used within specification to enumerate ``Av(123)``.

 .. code:: python